tonyhieu/college-notes/_posts/2022-10-09-econ20a-reading.md

     - Formula: ![Screen Shot 2022-10-10 at 12 08 24 AM](https://user-images.githubusercontent.com/54915685/194813993-ef0f32fb-91b4-4659-a2ea-619877f5de68.png)
     - Normal goods have positive income elasticities while inferior goods have negative ones
     - *Engel's Law* stipulates: As a family’s income rises, the percent of its income spent on food declines, indicating an income elasticity less than one.
 By contrast, luxuries such as jewelry and recreational goods tend to have large income elasticities because consumers feel that they can do without these goods altogether if their incomes are too low.
+    - In other words, if an item makes up a small part of your income, the item is more inelastic because you can afford to pay the difference in price
 - The **cross-price elasticity of demand** is the measure of how the quantity demanded changes based on price changes of another good
     - Formula: ![Screen Shot 2022-10-10 at 12 10 47 AM](https://user-images.githubusercontent.com/54915685/194814310-18336ba1-b3c5-441f-9257-155ec2711a34.png)
     - Substitute goods have positive cross-price elasticities while complement goods have negative ones